Coordinating Council on Juvenile Justice and Delinquency Prevention

 12. Membership and Designation

-The Council comprises 9 ex officio members, 4 affiliate members, and 10 non-federal practitioner members who are named by the President and Congress.
+The Council comprises 11 ex officio members, 2 affiliate members, and 10 non-federal practitioner members named by the President and Congress.
 The Attorney General is the ex officio Chair of the Council and the Administrator of OJJDP is the ex officio Vice Chair.
-Other ex officio members include the Secretaries of the Departments of Health and Human Services (HHS), Labor, Education, Homeland Security, and Housing and Urban Development; the Director of the Office of National Drug Control Policy; and the Chief Executive Officer of the Corporation for National and Community Service.
-In addition, four affiliate federal agencies are represented on the Council: the Departments of Agriculture, Defense, and the Interior-through their respective Secretaries and designees; and HHS' Substance Abuse and Mental Health Services Administration-through its Administrator.
-Additionally, there are 10 citizen members of the Council who are practitioners in the field of juvenile justice and who are not officers or employees of the United States.
+Other ex officio members include the Secretaries of the Departments of Health and Human Services (HHS), Labor, Education, Interior, and Housing and Urban Development; the Assistant Secretaries for the Mental Health and Substance Use, and Immigration and Customs Enforcement; the Director of the Office of National Drug Control Policy; and the Chief Executive Officer of the Corporation for National and Community Service.
+In addition, two affiliate federal agencies are represented on the Council: the Departments of Agriculture and Defense—through their respective Secretaries and designees.
+Ten citizen members of the Council are practitioners in the field of juvenile justice and are not officers or employees of the United States.
 The Speaker of the House, after consultation with the minority leader of the House of Representatives, appoints three citizen members; the majority leader of the Senate, after consultation with the minority leader of the Senate, appoints three members; the President appoints three members, and the Chairman of the Senate Committee on Indian Affairs, in consultation with the Vice Chairman of that Committee and the Chairman and Ranking Member of the Committee on Natural Resources of the House of Representatives, appoints one member.

 The Attorney General, OJJDP Administrator, or DFO have the authority to create subcommittees of the Council.
 All subcommittees report to the Council and may not provide advice or work products directly to the U.S. Department of Justice, Congress, or the President.